gcmsrc/Portfolio-vs-Benchmark-EDA-in-R/README.md

 # ptf_vs_bmk
-This repository contains the code to perform EDA (performance and allocation) of a portfolio vs its benchmark
+This repository contains the code to perform EDA (performance and allocation) of a portfolio vs its benchmark.

+*** INPUT ***
+The code reads an .xlsx file that contains all securities contained in a benchmark and its portfoli, with the corresponding weights.

+*** OUTPUT ***